Last updated: 05/05/2026

 Parent company: Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA

-Purpose: Web analytics, performance measurement, conversion tracking, collection of statistical data
+Purpose: Web analysis, success measurement, conversion tracking, collection of statistical data

 Category: Statistics